openstack/magnum/doc/source/dev/dev-quickstart.rst

 Magnum will update the status to UPDATE_COMPLETE when it is done updating the bay.

-Note: Reducing node_count will remove all the existing containers on the nodes that are deleted.
+Note: Reducing node_count will remove all the existing pods on the nodes that are deleted.
+If you choose to reduce the node_count, magnum will first try to remove empty nodes with no pods running on them.
+If you reduce node_count by more than the number of empty nodes, magnum must remove nodes that have running pods on them.
+This action will delete those pods.
+We strongly recommend using a replication controller before reducing the node_count so any removed pods can be automatically recovered on your remaining nodes.

 Heat can be used to see detailed information on the status of a stack or specific bay: